SergiyKonrad/vite-react-learning-app/README.md

 npm run dev
 ```

+Once the development server is running, open your browser and navigate to: http://localhost:5173

-Open http://localhost:5173 to view the app in the browser.
+Alternatively, if your terminal supports it, you can hold the "o" key and press Enter to automatically open the app in the browser.

 ## Building for Production